payola/Payola/docs/installation_guide.md

 > **Payola will not start Virtuoso or H2 on its own.
 You need to configure them and run them by yourself.**

 As the cloned repository contains just source code, it is necessary to compile Payola in order to run it.
 Open a command line (console, terminal) and make `payola` subdirectory the current working directory (e.g. by `cd payola`).
-Launch SBT (using the `sbt` command or the `sbt.bat` on Windows) and enter the following commands:
+Launch SBT (using the `sbt.sh` command or the `sbt.bat` on Windows) and enter the following commands:

 <a name="run-initializer"></a>
 ```